 There are so many things circulating on social media about cystic acne treatment, but how do we separate reality from random trends with no basis?
-Dr. Dustin and Cassandra are here to sift out the non-sensical.
+During their video collaboration, Dr. Dustin and Cassandra sifted out the non-sensical.

 Manuka honey will get rid of inflammation.

 Dr. Dustin says, “Honey does have healing properties, but cystic acne is a deep inflammatory condition inside the body, and we’re not going to get a lot of effect from honey on the skin.
 It’s not going to penetrate deep down within the skin.
 It’s not going to modulate the intense inflammation because cystic acne occurs at deep levels of the skin.”